imixs/imixs-workflow/src/site/markdown/core/xml/post_xml.md

 	}

-To see how the transformation between an external XML data format an the Imixs EntityCollection  format works in detail, see the section {{{./transform_xml.html}Transform a XML file using XSL transformation }}.
+To see how the transformation between an external XML data format an the Imixs EntityCollection  format works in detail, see the section [XSL Transformation](./transform_xml.html).
-Now as you have created an Imixs EntityCollection object you can post the result data  via the RESTful service interface.
-The imixs-core api provides a RestClient which is easy to use.
-The the following code example:
+The result of the transformation can be posted via the Imixs REST API into the Imixs-Workflow engine.
+The Imixs-Workflow core API provides a RestClient which is easy to use.
+See the following code example:

 	....